codesnerd/teaching-git/README.md

 5. Commit the changes to your local repo.
 6. Push the code to your remote repo (the forked one).
 7. Send a pull request to me so I can accept your changes in this original repo.

-\
-**Note:**
-I have included GitHub Education's Git cheat sheet in the repo that contains some commonly used git commands.
-You can view it here: [git-cheatsheet.pdf](git-cheatsheet.pdf).

 ---